- Home

 Mexican food is becoming increasingly popular in the UK, and dishes like tacos, burritos, and enchiladas are especially delicious.

-However, due to the tortillas, these dishes all tend to be pretty high-calorie.
-So if you’re in the mood for some Mexican but would like to make a lighter, lower-carb version, why not forgo the taco shells and make some lettuce wraps instead?
+However, due to the tortillas, these dishes tend to be pretty high-calorie.
+So if you’re in the mood for some Mexican food but would like to make a lighter, lower-carb version, why not forgo the taco shells and make some lettuce wraps instead?

-If taco lettuce wraps don’t appeal to you, you’ll find plenty more ideas in our article; 8 mouthwatering Mexican meals to cook at home.
+If taco lettuce wraps don’t appeal to you, you’ll find plenty more ideas in our article: 8 mouthwatering Mexican meals to cook at home.
 With a few simple swaps, these recipes can easily be made low-carb too.

 2. Aubergine lasagne